top of page

 - Military ID

-This is not a comprehensive list.
-If you are unsure whether your ID will be accepted, just send us email: mananotarize@gmail.com and we’ll let you know!
+This list is not exhaustive.
+If you are unsure whether your ID will be accepted, please email us at mananotarize@gmail.com, and we will assist you.

-Many transactions require more than a notary and a signer.
-If you’re signing a document that requires a witness, you’ll want to let us know before your appointment.
+Many documents require both a notary and a witness.
+If you are signing a document that necessitates a witness, please inform us in advance of your appointment.

 We currently do not notarize: